Teaching Approaches to Literature

 Edited by Nathalie Denizot, Jean-Louis Dufays, and Brigitte Louichon

-Because the didactics of literature is a young field of research, the diversity and vitality of recent work in this area raise questions about the approaches and research methods involved.
-This book addresses these questions head-on.
-Thinking of the teaching of literature as a specific subject leads us to think of literature as a (meta) subject within the discipline of French, which can be examined using concepts developed in the teaching of French and other subjects.
-Didactic approaches to literature must therefore be understood as an open question, relating as much to the nature of these approaches and their history as to the notions and concepts they favor or neglect and the methodologies they employ.
+Because the didactics of literature is a young field of research, the diversity and vitality of recent work in this area raise questions about the research approaches and methods at play.
+This book is situated at the heart of this inquiry.
+Conceiving the didactics of literature as a specific content leads to viewing literature as a (meta)content of the French language discipline, one that can be examined using concepts developed in the didactics of French and in other didactics.
+Didactic Approaches to Literature should thus be understood as an open-ended inquiry, addressing not only the nature of these approaches and their history but also the notions and concepts they prioritize or neglect, as well as the methodologies they employ.

-In keeping with the spirit of the AIRDF's "Recherches en didactique du français" collection, the aim here is to bring together summaries produced by various authors in order to provide a necessarily provisional but essential overview of this field of research.
-To this end, the first section of the book is devoted to the history and definition of the field of didactic approaches to literature, while the second section focuses on the notions and concepts explored in and by research in this field, and the third section examines the approaches and methods used in this work.
+In keeping with the spirit of the AIRDF’s “Recherches en didactique du français” series, this volume brings together overviews by various authors to provide a progress report—inevitably provisional, yet indispensable—on this field of research.
+To this end, the first section of the book is devoted to the history and definition of the field of didactic approaches to literature, while a second section focuses on the notions and concepts explored in and through research in this field, and a third section examines the approaches and methods employed in this work.

 Publication details

-With contributions from Sylviane Ahr, Julie Babin, Chiara Bemporad, Marie-France Bishop, Noël Cordonier, Jacques Crinon, Sonya Florey, Marion Mas, Laetitia Perret, Patricia Richard-Principalli, Christophe Ronveaux, Marion Sauvaire, Bernard Schneuwly
+With contributions by Sylviane Ahr, Julie Babin, Chiara Bemporad, Marie-France Bishop, Noël Cordonier, Jacques Crinon, Sonya Florey, Marion Mas, Laetitia Perret, Patricia Richard-Principalli, Christophe Ronveaux, Marion Sauvaire, and Bernard Schneuwly

 190 pages / €19.00 (flyer – order form).